 Courses run on a five-week rotation, meaning there’s a short period between registration and actually beginning each course.
 Additionally, this means earning your credentials sooner and putting them to use quicker.
 Such accelerated learning translates to a faster return on investment.
 While there is plenty to learn in your HVAC-certification process — including the fundamentals of how each system work, rules, regulations, laws, safety, health, and maintenance standards — our courses allow you to master these concepts in a shorter amount of time.

 We design our courses for the working person, with both daytime and nighttime sessions available.
-We understand that many seeking a career change or advancement still work jobs while at Vista College.
+We understand that many seeking a career change or advancement still work jobs.
 Our courses come scheduled to accommodate those with prior commitments, families, and full or part-time work schedules.

 All programs through StateCE are licensed and approved by the appropriate state-licensing bodies.
 We operate nationwide and keep our courses convenient by offering a world-class level of customer support through individualized attention.